bengroneman/bengroneman/src/matter/blog/Books I've read in 2022.md

 - Foundation (Asimov)
 - The work of art in the age of its technological reproducibility (Walter Benjamin)
 - The Recognitions (William Gaddis)
+- The House of the Dead (Fydor Dostoyevsky)